 The Institute of French Studies (IFS) offers several MA programs devoted to the interdisciplinary study of modern France and the French-influenced world.
 These programs combine rigorous cross-cultural training, vibrant intellectual exchanges within and outside the classroom, a tight-knit community in our townhouse on historic Washington Mews, and the cultural resources of New York City.

 Students normally complete all requirements of the M.A. in French Studies in one calendar year.
 During the fall and spring semesters, they take courses in French, history, politics, anthropology, sociology, and art history at NYU’s Greenwich Village campus, where they can study Sub-Saharan Africa, the Maghreb, Haiti and the French Caribbean as well.
 Nearly half of our courses are taught in French, many of them by eminent French academics invited each year as visiting professors to the IFS.
-During the summer, M.A. students travel to Paris, where they take two additional courses at NYU’s campus in the sixteenth arrondissement (soon to be relocated near the Sorbonne in the 5th).
+During the summer, M.A. students travel to Paris, where they take two additional courses at NYU’s campus in the Latin Quarter.
 Throughout the year, students and faculty complement their regular coursework with a wide range of seminars, workshops, and colloquia that make our intellectual and professional community unique.

 As an alternative to the M.A. in French Studies, students can select a joint masters' program that combines significant coursework at the IFS with a degree in journalism, business or law.
 Our joint M.A. programs with the Leonard N. Stern School of Business, the NYU School of Law, and the Arthur L. Carter Journalism Institute provide high quality professional training together with interdisciplinary work in French studies.